 Rep. Costello shared feedback he has received from constituents who have been personally impacted by the epidemic.

-Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement today on Secretary John Kerry's speech regarding Israel:
+Washington, D.C. -- Rep. Ryan Costello (PA-06) released the following statement today on bump stocks:

-Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement today on the upcoming U.N.
-Security Council vote:
+Washington, D.C. -- Rep. Ryan Costello (PA-06) issued the following statement on the Equifax hearing yesterday:

 In The News

 WEST CHESTER >> U.S. Rep. Ryan Costello, R-6, of West Goshen, stayed true to his reputation as a moderate Republican in what the congressman said is a “purple district,” at Saturday afternoon’s town hall.

 Several times at the Historic Chester County Courthouse, he differed from President Donald Trump’s positions and the Republican party line.